An0n3m0us/DiscordRPBlender/README.md

 Next, [set up a Discord Application](https://github.com/An0n3m0us/DiscordRPBlender/wiki/Creating-a-Discord-Application)

 ### Installation - Blender 2.8 already installed
-That's fine!
+That's alright!
 We can download 2.79 without removing Blender 2.8!

 ##### Linux
 Launch a terminal then copy `source <(curl -s https://raw.githubusercontent.com/An0n3m0us/DiscordRPBlender/master/blender-linux)` into the terminal and hit the enter key.

 Sit back and watch the script download Blender 2.79 and download DiscoIPC!
 The script will ask you for your client ID from your Discord Application, so input/paste it into the terminal when it says so.

 And that's it!
 Blender 2.79 will be in `/tmp/blender-2.79b-linux...`.
 You can now move the Blender installation to anywhere you like!
 Now we can run the script with Blender.

-Now go to the [Running](#running) chapter.
+Go to the [Running](#running) chapter.

 &nbsp;